-- Where heavy duty vehicles and construction plant are required, both the type of vehicles/machinery and the area/s these are to access shall be specified in a Method Statement. - Access routes/haul roads will utilise only existing roads or tracks, unless such routes are not available or new routes are to be constructed as part of the project, in which case a Method Statement must be submitted for the construction of any new access/ haul roads (including temporary routes). - No new roads or tracks may be created except where such routes are specifically approved by the ECO, in the EA or in this EMP. - Any new access roads/haul roads must be designed so as to minimise erosion and must run across slopes and not directly up-hill. - All vehicles and access to the site must remain within demarcated access routes and working areas on site. - All reasonable measures must be implemented to minimize impacts on road users. - On gravel or earth roads on site, the vehicles of the Contractor and his suppliers may not exceed a speed of 25 km/h. - On public roads adjacent to the site, vehicles will adhere to municipal and provincial traffic regulations.
+- Where heavy duty vehicles and construction plant are required, both the type of vehicles/machinery and the area/s these are to access shall be specified in a Method Statement and/or Traffic Management Plan. - Access routes/haul roads will utilise only existing roads or tracks, unless such routes are not available or new routes are to be constructed as part of the project, in which case a Method Statement must be submitted for the construction of any new access/ haul roads (including temporary routes). - No new roads or tracks may be created except where such routes are specifically approved by the ECO, in the EA or in this EMP. - Any new access roads/haul roads must be designed so as to minimise erosion and must run across slopes and not directly up-hill. - All vehicles and access to the site must remain within demarcated access routes and working areas on site. - All reasonable measures must be implemented to minimize impacts on road users.